 Our Daughters, Our Future: An Educational Series Exploring Girls’ Mental Health and Wellness

 In response to increasing rates of mental health challenges facing girls and young women in the Jewish community, Gateways is convening a series of experts to speak directly to parents and educators on how to identify early warning signs of girls’ mental health issues and share strategies to support girls who are struggling.
 All webinar presentations are free and require pre-registration.
-In the week following each webinar, Gateways will convene a discussion (via Zoom) facilitated by a clinical psychologist to share additional resources and to address specific concerns and questions.

 This series is supported with generous funding from The Miriam Fund of CJP Boston.
 The Miriam Fund is a philanthropic community committed to creating an equitable world that expands opportunities for women and girls.
 However, individual webinars in the series touch upon the experiences of girls, boys, and non-binary individuals, and parents and educators of teens of all genders are welcome and encouraged to attend.

 Videos of all webinars, as well as resources provided by our experts, can be found below.